Meganilavu/Bakery-Landing-Page/README.md

   HTML5 - Used for the basic structure and content of the website.

-  CSS3 - Used for styling the website and creating a warm, cozy aesthetic.
+  CSS3 - Used for styling the website and creating a warm website.

   Responsive Design - Ensuring the site looks great on all devices.